comsec-group/encarsia/Readme.md

 #### Results
 This experiment injects around 1000 Signal Mix-ups and 1000 Broken Conditionals per CPU.
 The resulting host.v files and injection logs can be found in the experiment directory at `/encarsia-meta/out/Injection`.
 A summary of the injection results, similar to Table 5 in the paper, is printed to the terminal.
 We expect the summary table to closely match the one presented in the paper.

-### (E2) Verification (Section 7.1)
+### (E3) Verification (Section 7.1)
-This experiment closely follows the one in Section 7.1 of the paper, with the key difference being our use of a fully open-source verification setup based on Yosys.
-Additionally, we limit the experiment to bugs from the EnCorpus bug set to shorten the experiment time.
+This experiment closely replicates the verification experiment outlined in Section 7.1 of the paper, with the main difference being our use of a fully open-source verification setup based on Yosys.
+Additionally, we limit the experiment to bugs from the EnCorpus bug set to reduce the duration of the experiment.

 #### Requirements
 - **Human time:** 5 minutes